VivianaSiveroni/VivianaSiveroni.github.io/README.md

 ![image alt](images/CompoundC03_ExcUnits_mod.jpg?raw=true)

 ### TIN creation
 A TIN was created in ArcGIS using the centre  of postholes as vertices as a way to represent possible roof structures across the excavated area and the likely length of beams in the roof.
-Polygons representing postholes were created by georeferencing paper drawings and georeferencing using ground points.
+Polygons representing postholes were created by georeferencing paper drawings (using sewing pins as ground control points!) that were later digitised.

 ![image alt](images/Ch5_Dist_Middle_Roof_PostholeSize_mod.jpg?raw=true).